Frank Murphy (radio personality): Community Involvement

 In 2012, Murphy was elected to a two-year term as president of the FBI Knoxville Citizens Academy Alumni Association, a private, non-profit organization that is not part of the Federal Bureau of Investigation.
 His term expired in January, 2014.
 He participated in the FBI Citizens Academy in 2009.

 Also in 2012, Murphy was appointed to the Knoxville Community Advisory Council of Catholic Charities of East Tennessee.
 He has served as honorary chairman of their Kids Helping Kids Fun Walk to benefit Columbus Home since 2010.
 In 2012 and 2013, he chose Columbus Home as his charity of choice when competing in the Host with the Most Contest at Side Splitters Comedy Club.
 He took the first place prize both years.

 In 2014, Murphy was elected to an at-large seat on the board of the East Tennessee Society of Professional Journalists for a two-year term which ended in 2016.
 He also performed in their annual fundraiser, "The Front Page Follies."
 In 2015, he was appointed to an at-large seat on the board of the new Front Page Foundation, which assumed responsibilities for staging "The Front Page Follies."
 In 2016, he was elected president of the Front Page Foundation and served until the end of 2018.

 Frank often volunteers as an on-camera host for East Tennessee PBS pledge drives.
 He regularly serves as emcee for various Bone Zones events, which feature lectures by world-famous forensic anthropologist Dr. William M. Bass.

 In 2011, Murphy appeared as "The Governor" in the Oak Ridge Civic Ballet Association's production of The Nutcracker.
 He reprised the role in 2012, 2013, 2017, 2018 and 2019.
 He was the narrator for their production of The Ugly Duckling in 2012 and 2016 and narrator for Into the Woods in 2018.
 He portrayed one of Cinderella's ugly stepsisters in 2013 and 2015.
 He played the king in The Sleeping Beauty in 2014 and Maurice in Beauty & the Beast in 2017.
 In the 2014, 2015, and 2016 productions of The Nutcracker, Murphy played Drosselmeyer, the magical toymaker.
 In 2016, ORCBA honored Murphy as their Volunteer of the Year at the Arts Council of Oak Ridge awards ceremony.

 On November 18, 2014, the FBI Knoxville Division announced that Frank Murphy was that year's recipient of the FBI Director's Community Leadership Award.
 He was recognized with winners from the other field offices at a ceremony in Washington, D.C., on May 1, 2015.

 Murphy won the title of Man of the Year in the Leukemia & Lymphoma Society's Man & Woman of the Year fundraising competition in 2017.

-Murphy was voted "Knoxville's Finest Emcee" by the readers of Blank Newspaper in 2018.
+Murphy was voted "Knoxville's Finest Emcee" by the readers of Blank Newspaper in 2018 and 2024.

-In 2020, Murphy joined the board of Marble City Opera.
+From 2020 to 2024, Murphy was on the board of Marble City Opera.